Get your home connected to a gas or electricity supply

 If you think you can get the work done more cheaply:

-- ask the distributor or transporter to break down the quote into contestable and non-contestable work
+ask the distributor or network operator to break down the quote into contestable and non-contestable work

-Always check with the distributor or transporter whether any of the work carried out by an independent contractor needs to be agreed or inspected by them.
+Always check with the distributor or network operator whether any of the work carried out by an independent contractor needs to be agreed or inspected by them.

 If you’re refused a connection

-In some situations, a gas transporter or electricity distributor might refuse to provide you with a connection.
+In some situations, a gas network operator or electricity distributor might refuse to provide you with a connection.
 This might be because:

 Choosing a supplier

 As well as setting up a connection, you’ll need to choose a company to supply your gas or electricity.
 This will be the company that will send you bills.

 The supplier will install a meter on your property, so you should choose them in good time before you want the connection to take place, in order to avoid delays.
 You might have to pay for this installation - it depends on the supplier.

 Suppliers are required to supply gas or electricity to new customers when asked.
 If an energy supplier refuses to install a meter or set you up as a new customer, you can make a complaint.
 Find out how to complain to an energy supplier.

 When choosing a supplier you'll sign up to a tariff - you can compare different tariffs using our online tool.